luiscruz/course_sustainableSE/2026/p1_measuring_software/g19_SortingAlgorithms.md

 #### System controls and machine state

-To keep all experiments fair, we executed them all on a single machine under the same fxied environment.
+To keep all experiments fair, we executed them all on a single machine under the same fixed environment.

 - The device remains plugged in throughout the experiment session
 - Background tasks are minimised by closing non essential applications